douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * administri - to administer
 * administro - administrator
 * adopti - to adopt
+* adori - to adore, to worship
+* adorkliniĝi - to bow down in worship
+* adulti - to commit adultery
+* adultulino - adulteress
 * advokati - to advocate
 * advokato - lawyer
 * advoki - to advocate